 The Green Goblin returns on his glider and calls Spider-Man a romantic idiot.
 He explains that she was dead before his webbing reached her, and a fall from that height would have killed anyone before they struck the ground.
 Spider-Man holds his fist in the air while cradling Gwen Stacy’s body with his other hand.
 He says that he killed the woman that he loved, and for that he is going to die.
 So it is clear that the Green Goblin accomplished his goal in emotionally hurting Spider-Man.

 Gwen Stacy’s death is historically significant in comic books because it was not often when recurring characters would die, and her death was sudden.
 She was significant because she was Peter Parker’s first true love, and the most influential relationship in his life.
-If you love Spider-Man comics you should try to collect this issue, however it’s very pricey due to its popularity.
+If you love Spider-Man comics you should try to collect this issue (Affiliate Link), however it’s very pricey due to its popularity.
 Now that you know how Gwen Stacy died, what are your thoughts?
 Did you find it shocking?
 Leave a comment.